Smoked Chuck Roast (With Secret Ingredient)

 Chuck Roast Recipes

-Sliced smoked chuck roast on a serving sheet.
+Sliced smoked chuck roast on a serving sheet for beef chuck roast recipes list.

 Smoked Chuck Roast rivals even the most tender cut of beef when cooked low and slow, just like our Sous Vide Chuck Roast and Sous Vide London Broil.
 This smoked beef roast recipe leaves you with juicy slices of beef infused with a bold smoky flavor.